Grashias/Peer-To-Peer-Messaging---Session-Handling-Demo/README.md

-# peer to peer messaging and session handling demo
+# Peer to peer messaging and session handling demo

 I have attached with all the dependency files, server file and html file for live demo.